to Morocco, filming “The Passion” for HBO

 An hour or two later, Biarritz came into view, its sprawling beaches

 guiding me into land.

-With full fuel, refreshed with coffee and croissants, I took off around 11am and climbed
+With full fuel and more coffee, I took off around 11am and climbed

-up to 13,000ft on an IFR clearance across the Pyrenees.
+up to 13,000ft on an IFR airways clearance across the Pyrenees.
 I

-settled into the cruise, turned on the autopilot and started on
+settled into the cruise, turned on the autopilot and started on the

 the day before.